danielsaidi/website_danielsaidi/collections/_posts/2023/2023-06-01-creating-a-bordered-button-group.md

 ![Toolbar with a segmented style toggle group]({{page.assets}}toolbar-stylegroup-segmented.jpg)

 Although the rightmost stepper controls are a bit taller, I think that these groups much clearer indicate which buttons that belong together.

-## Conclusion

-This post shows a way to create a button group, using an underlying segmented picker.
-It works well, but it would be amazing if Apple would add this as a native feature to SwiftUI.
-Fingers crossed for WWDC '23!

-I have added `BorderedButtonGroup` to my [SwiftUIKit]({{page.swiftuikit}}) open-source library.
-Feel free to try it out and let me know what you think.